BROODER GOLDEN SHINER MINNOWS (Notemigonus crysoleucas)

-IDENTIFICATION: The brooder shiner is a larger, more reproductively mature golden shiner.
-Brooder shiners are often used for forage enhancement, supplemental stocking and fishing for larger predators.
+IDENTIFICATION: The brooder golden shiner minnow is a larger, more reproductively mature golden shiner minnow.
+Brooder shiner minnows are often used for forage enhancement, supplemental stocking and fishing for larger predators.

 DIET: Zooplankton, crustaceans and small insects.

 SPAWNING: Spawning starts in late April or May and continues through early summer.
 Females will deposit their eggs onto vegetation or artificial structure and then abandon the nest site.

 FISHING TIPS: Anglers often consider golden shiner minnows to be one of the most popular live-bait options when fishing for trophy largemouth bass.